Stretch Marks and Their Treatment

 Oils and Moisturizers

-There are certain oils that can prevent, or fade stretch marks.
+There are certain oils that can prevent stretch marks, or fade them out.
 These are olive oil, bitter almond oil, shea butter, coconut oil, apricot oil and cocoa butter.
 It is not known scientifically how helpful they are but are used by many.

 Vitamin A is a type of retinoid that makes your skin appear soft and smooth without scars.
 These supplements can be taken to improve your skin.
 You should consult your doctor regarding use of vitamin A.